Pupil Behaviour and Discipline Policy

 Response to Good Behaviour

 - Values Champions are chosen weekly from each class.
-These are children who have exemplified the school’s values of friendship, respect and hope or the Christian Values.
+These are children who have exemplified the school’s values of hope, perseverance, friendship and respect or the Christian Values.
 Values Champions are awarded a certificate during our Celebration Worship and their names are recorded in the Golden Book.
 The Golden Book is kept on display in the school entrance.

 Response to Inappropriate Behaviour